AhsanMehdi/E2E-Playwright-POM/README.md

 # E2E-Playwright-POM

+# WARNING:
+    -   view cart button

+    while adding a product to cart it is little strange to desing locator to click on add cart

+    due to hover issue sometimes it works sometimes it not

+    -   open url

+        other minor issue is while goto url

+        it takes time to go to url due to network delay

 ## installation

 1 - for playwright it is required to install the node js so, first install that